 Fields of expertise

-BiographyI was born in Padova, Italy, in 1986.
-After high school, I started the Environmental Engineering program at the University of Padova (Bachelor and Master), where I followed the 'soil protection' curriculum.
-During my Master studies I spent a semester as Erasmus student at Wageningen University (Wageningen, the Netherlands) to follow courses in Hydrology.
+BiographyI have a background in Environmental Engineering started with my Bachelor and Master studies from the University of Padova, Italy.
 After graduation, I decided to bring my education further and I started a Ph.D. at the civil and environmental engineering department at the University of Padova.
 My Ph.D. thesis focused on hydrologic transport and travel time distributions at the catchment scale.
-My contribution to the subject included both new theoretical formulations and extensive numerical applications to real catchments.
 During my Ph.D., I also spent 7 months as visiting research fellow at Virginia Tech University (Blacksburg, USA).
 Since I arrived at EPFL as post-doc in 2015, I started being involved in field and experimental activities, which allowed me to learn about practical experimental problems.
 In 2017 I had the opportunity to by hired by the ECHO laboratory as a permanent scientist, conducting research in the field of catchment hydrology.

 Current workI am currently conducting my research on the following subjects: